All Southwest Tech students are eligible to participate in the new Trap Shooting Team

 Matt Schneider is a Student Success Coach (advisor) and one of the trapshooting coaches on campus.
 Matt started trapshooting when he was 12 years old and it has become a lifelong sport and passion.
 Matt is a lifetime member of the Amateur Trapshooting Association (ATA) and has registered 35,000 targets.
 He has competed and won awards at state trapshoot tournaments in Wisconsin, Iowa, Missouri, Wyoming, Colorado, and Illinois.

-Matt is a certified shotgun instructor through the NRA and has served as state director for the ATA's AIM program and the Scholastic Clay Target Program.
-He is excited to get the team up and running and competing in local, regional, and national competitions.
+Matt is a certified shotgun instructor through the NRA and the ATA.
+He has served as state director for the ATA's AIM program and the Scholastic Clay Target Program.
+He is excited to grow on the first year’s successes and help lead them team into its second year.

 Dan Imhoff is the Director of Facilities and one of the trapshooting coaches on campus.
 Dan is an avid hunter and outdoorsman.
 He is responsible for the care, maintenance, construction, remodeling, as well as the safety and security of all College buildings, furnishing, and grounds.
 Dan also serves as the chairperson of the college's Safety Committee and Behavioral Intervention Team.
-He is excited to help the Southwest Tech trap team in its inaugural season.
+He is excited to help the Southwest Tech trap team grow in its second year.

-Dan is an ATA member and a certified shotgun instructor through the NRA, and a certified Range Safety Officer.
+Dan is an ATA member, a certified shotgun instructor through the NRA, and a certified Range Safety Officer.